Busedame/pipex/README.md

 **In this README:**
 1. Introduction to the project
-2. What is piping and redirection?
+2. What is redirection and piping?
 3. Child and parent processes
 4. Included files
 5. Cloning the repository